*SPOILER ALERT! *

 “Yes,”

-Jinatta admitted.
+Jinatta confessed.
 “I used a local anesthetic to numb my shoulder before the

 ritual.
 I didn’t feel a thing.”